 1. Get up and Stay up

-Even though when people have back pain (or any kind of pain for that matter), they tend to put up their feet and stay in bed all day.
-This is the worst possible thing you can do to relieve your back pain.
-The discs and cartilage in the back don’t have a very good blood supply, and rely on the compression and movement of our daily activities to get their supply of nutrients.
+The discs and cartilage in the back don’t have a very good blood supply and rely on the compression and movement of our daily activities to get their supply of nutrients.
 This speeds up the healing process.

 2. Exercises and Physical Therapy